Mr-Darth/Skriptness/learning/mysterious-script.md

 The variable structure can take in variables whose indices contain types.
 Let's take `{_foo::%number%} = 1` from the provided script.
 > This variable is internally stored as `{_foo::<number>} = 1`.

-When the variable is now used, if the object in the index is has that type as *first* supertype and the variable is not set, it defaults to `1`.
+When the variable is now used, if the return type of *the expression* in the index has that type as a *first registered* supertype and the variable is not set, it defaults to `1`.
+> The first registered supertype here means either the type itself if it is available or the closest registered type.

 *Note:* Don't be fooled by the fact that these variables accept types!
 Indices will still always end up as strings.
 </details>